gsk-gautam/youtube_dashboard/README.md

-# HTML + JavaScript Starter Project
+# Youtube Dashboard Query Project

 This is a basic starter project demonstrating how to run HTML and JavaScript files using the Live Server extension in Visual Studio Code.